DeveloperToolsWG/console-object/api.md

 #### `console.trace(object [, object, ...])`

-Equivalent to `console.log` except that it also adds stack trace from the point where the method was called, including links to the specific lines in the JavaScript source.
-A counter indicates the number of times that `console.trace()` method was invoked at that point.
+Equivalent to `console.log` except that it also adds stack trace from the point where the method was called.
+Implementations should include links to the specific lines in the JavaScript source if possible, and may provide grouping and an (optional/configurable) counter indicating the number of times that `console.trace()` method was invoked at that point.

 #### `console.warn(object [, object, ...])`